LLNL/axom/src/axom/slic/docs/sphinx/sections/synopsis.rst

 using Slic quickly within an application, see the :ref:`sections/getting_started` section.
-For more detailed information on the interfaces of the various classes and functions in Slic, developers are advised to consult the `Slic Doxygen API Documentation`_.
+For more detailed information on the interfaces of the various classes and functions in Slic, developers are advised to consult the `Slic Doxygen API <../../../../doxygen/html/slictop.html>`_.

 Additional questions, feature requests or bug reports on Slic can be submitted by `creating a new issue on Github <https://github.com/LLNL/axom/issues>`_